Yash114Bansal/Rupify/README.md

 3. **Configuration**: Configure the backend infrastructure according to your requirements, including database settings and environment variables.
 4. **Run the Application**: Start the Rupify backend server and verify that everything is running smoothly.

+**Note:** We have migrated the backend to Django for improved performance and scalability.
+The new backend repository can be found [here](https://github.com/Yash114Bansal/Rupify-Backend).

 ## Contributing

 We welcome contributions from the community to improve Rupify.
 To contribute, please follow these steps: